sipeed/MaixPy/docs/doc/en/mllm/dlm_lora_sdv1_5.md

 ### Model and Download Link

-If the `LCM-LoRA-SDv1-5` model is not present in the system directory `/root/models` by default, you need to download it manually.
+MaixPy currently supports `LCM-LoRA-SDv1-5`.
+Due to the large size of the model, you need to download the model manually and save it to the `/root/models` directory.

+> !!!
+Important !!!
+Important !!!
+The model must be saved in the `/root/models` directory; otherwise, some applications may fail to load it.
+For example, a valid save path is `/root/models/lcm-lora-sdv1-5-maixcam2`.

  * Memory requirement: CMM memory 1 GiB.
 For details, refer to the [Memory Usage Documentation](../pro/memory.md)